jimburton/scrabble/chapters/Chapter1.md

 > :m + Scrabble
 ```

-The code includes `haddock` style comments, so one way to browse the code would
+The code includes `haddock` style comments, so one way to become
-be to build the docs and view them in your browser.
-When you run `cabal haddock`
+familiar with the code would be to build the docs and view them in
-it tells you where it has stored the output:
+your browser.
+When you run `cabal haddock` it tells you where it has
+stored the output:

 ```
 $ cabal haddock